Found objects from my studio. Polaroids during three decades collected in a box, put together att CFF Gallery, autumn 2019. Curated by Irène Berggren.

 Between 1993 and 2003 I was doing fashion.
 Few people understod my work and almost no one payed for it.
 Eventually I went back to art and architecture.
 And still, a humble thanks to all the beautiful models, stylists and make-up artists who dared to share my vision; Axel, Julia, Natalia, Erika, Maria, Gina, Lovisa, Carolina, Sally, Bo, Martin and the rest.

 Exhibition at Södertälje konsthall with Gunilla Wihlborg and Stefan Ahlenius.
 Review by Gertrud Sandqvist.

 “The Metro was one of the most significant architectural manifestations during the twentieth century.
 The aesthetic and social pathos of modernism expressed in a transport machinery.
 Transit and travel charged with not only a practical meaning; a metaphysical hope of a better life.

 At the same time as the ideology of an epoch is unduly obtrusive in the pale fluorescent light of Metro underworld, I sense an end of an illusion and it´s social model”.

 Berlin November 1989.
 Exhibited at Moderna Muséet 1991, S:t Petersburg University 1992, Gothenburg Art Museum 2014 and Dunker Arthall, Helsingborg 2015 and Nationalmuseum 2019.

 Chemically contaminated images of useless scrap, slowly fading away from the few hope-full buyers at Gallery XXX in January 1989.

 My contribution to political activism.
-An attempt to eliminate a nuclear power plant built exactly on the same location as my childhood paradise.
+An attempt to get rid of a nuclear power plant built exactly on the spot for childhood paradise.
 Eventually I succeeded as the plant closed in 2005.
 With help from Maria and Claes.